 The Role of Waste in the Circular Economy

-The waste industry and rubbish disposal services will undoubtedly play a pivotal role in working towards a circular economy.
+The waste industry, rubbish removal London and rubbish disposal services will undoubtedly play a pivotal role in working towards a circular economy.
 However, in a global society where the population is rapidly increasing and developable land, all of which is finite in size, is diminishing, how can waste collection safely and sustainably support this circular vision?

 As residential and commercial development grows upwards due to restrictions placed on developing outwards, how can cities across the globe contend with the throng of people, vehicles and waste that will inevitably descend on them?
 Population growth, increasing urban density, and growing consumption combined with a pressure to increase recycling and minimise waste generation make waste management one of the critical challenges for city development.

 We should ask ourselves: is it time to draw to a close the traditional truck and tip approaches to collection, where multiple heavy vehicles make multiple manual collections all day, every day?
 After all, there are now other ways to collect and treat waste without burdening streets, sidewalks, squares and parks with industrial vehicles and dirty, space-intensive transfer stations, many of which manage waste as close to its source as possible.
 And let’s not forget that sustainable living isn’t just about reducing the level of waste and carbon emissions we produce, but also using the minimum amount of shared resource in order to satisfy our individual needs.

 So, as sustainable living in attractive cities increasingly involves replacing busy roads with pedestrian zones, parks and cycle routes, how will the waste collection trucks of today even gain access to bins and waste containers in the developments of tomorrow?

 Technology is the Gateway to a Circular Future